Monday, 30 March 2015

 MANGO MANIA

 I prepared this Yogurt-Mango Smoothie for my family.
-In fact, I have planned a row of chilled health drinks for this summer to keep hydrated. .
-I used Thai Honey mangoes which are light yellow in colour, so I added a pinch of yellow food colour.
-To prepare this smoothie you need very few ingredients and it is done in few minutes.
+In fact, I have planned a couple of chilled health drinks this summer to keep hydrated.
+I used Thai Honey mangoes which are light yellow in colour, hence, added a pinch of yellow food colour.
+To prepare this smoothie you need few ingredients, it is done in few minutes.

 INGREDIENTS :